locka99/cpp-to-rust-book/README.md

 However if you have code that *doesn't* work or *isn't* reliable, or *hasn't* been written yet or is due a major rewrite then perhaps you have answered your own question.

 You could write the code or fixes in C/C++ in which case you have to deal with all the unsafe issues that the language does not protect you from.
 Or you might consider that choosing a safe-by-design language is a good way to protect you from suffering bugs in the field when the code is supposed to be ready for production.

+## Rust is not a magic wand

+Despite the things the language can protect you against, it cannot protect you against the following:

+* General race conditions such as deadlocks between threads
+* Unbounded growth, e.g. a loop that pushes values onto a vector until memory is exhausted.
+* Application logic errors, i.e. errors that have nothing to do with the underlying language, e.g. missing out the line that should say "if door_open { sound_alarm(); }"
+* Explicit unsafe sections doing unsafe and erroneous things
+* Errors in LLVM or something outside of Rust's control.